Advantages of Steam Conditioning

-The Soft pliable surface of the steam conditioned pole results in the wood maintaining the flexibility associated with the Southern Yellow Pine tree that it is produced from.
+• Flexibility - The soft pliable surface of the steam conditioned pole results in the wood maintaining the flexibility associated with the Southern Yellow Pine tree that it is produced from.

-No advanced or accelerated drying system has a longer history of proven performance than the steam conditioning process.
-Kiln drying didn’t become popular until CCA entered the market.
+• Most Proven - No advanced or accelerated drying system has a longer history of proven performance than the steam conditioning process.
+Kiln-drying for oil-borne preservatives didn’t become popular until after CCA entered the market in the 1990’s.

-The bleed free surface of the finished product as well as very low air emissions during the conditioning process makes our steam conditioned pole very green among the greenest wood alternatives.
+• Eco-friendly – The bleed free surface of the finished product as well as very low air emissions during the conditioning process makes our steam conditioned pole very climate-friendly.

-The natural characteristics of steam results in nearly all of the energy being transferred to the wood.
+• Energy Efficient – The natural characteristic of steam result in nearly all of the energy being transferred to the wood.
 The only drying method more efficient than steam conditioning is air drying.